What is NEW RTPO?

 The NEW RTPO plans involve cities, counties, WSDOT, transit agencies, ports, and private employers.

 The NEW RTPO performs the following essential tasks for the region:

 - Certify that countywide planning policies and the transportation element of local comprehensive plans are consistent with the Regional Transportation Plan

 - Develop and maintain a six-year Regional Transportation Improvement Program

-- Prepare a Regionally Coordnated Public Transit- Human Services Plan (CPT-HSTP) every four years, with a two year interim updates to help fund public transportation services.
+- Prepare a Regionally Coordinated Public Transit- Human Services Plan (CPT-HSTP) every four years, with two-year interim updates to help fund public transportation services.

-- Award and fund Transportation Alternative (TA funds) projects and program throughout the region.
+- Award and fund Transportation Alternative (TA funds) projects and programs throughout the region.

-- Assit local government in transporation planning projects, grants, funding resources, and providevarious technical assitance to support and assist on local and regional level.
+- Assist local government in transportation planning projects, grants, funding resources, and provide various technical assistance to support and assist on local and regional levels.

 - Provide a regionawide coordination channel on local and regional projects.

-- Provide a statewide coordination on state and federal transportation projects and policies.
+- Provide statewide coordination on state and federal transportation projects and policies.

 - Provide a communication channel for the public, legislatures, local, state and federal agencies for the four counties.